3beca/cep/README.md

 ### Create a Rule

 Rules allow to create a relationship between event types and targets.

+A rule can be of the following types:
-On event payload of a given type, each rule will be evaluated to determinate if the event payload match the rule filter or does not.
-If it matches, then the target url will be called with the event payload as request body.
+* **realtime**: on event payload of a given type, each rule will be evaluated to determinate if the event payload match the rule filter or does not.
+If it matches, then an http POST request will be done against the target url with the event payload as request body
+* **sliding**: on event payload of a given type, sliding rule evaluates a filter match based on an aggregation of a given time window.
+Aggregation operators supported are max, min, count, avg, stdDevPop, stdDevSample.
+If the rule matches, then an http POST request will be done against the target url with the aggregation result as request body
+* **tumbling**: as sliding rules, tumbling rules perform an aggregation of a given time window.
+However, in spite of realtime and slinding rules, tumbling rules got executed on a given time interval.
+This time interval matches the time window.
+If the rule matches, then an http POST request will be done against the target url with the aggregation result as request body

 To create a rule we must provide an unique name, a target id, an event type id and a filter.